 We've listed down five of the top things we love about succulents.
 The same five reasons why you'll be hoarding these super plants to put inside your home in no time.

 Forget about the boring cacti you see in desert settings for Western films because there's so much more to them than that.
 They come in different shapes, sizes, and colors too, so there's definitely one that'll suit your taste.

 Some of our favorite succulents include the rosette-forming Echeveria succulents, which come in many beautiful colors and thrives well in both indoor and outdoor locations.

-Remember first grade science?
-We, humans, take in oxygen from plants and take out carbon monoxide, and then the plants do the reverse.
-However, plants not only make wonderful housemates because of this very reason, because they also help amp up the oxygen level and may even potentially filter pollutants.
+Plants not only make wonderful housemates because of this very reason.
+They also help amp up the oxygen level and may even potentially filter pollutants.
 Mix succulents with other indoor plants that are scientifically proven to target indoor pollutants like chemical fumes, such as Peace Lily, Gerbera daisy, spider plant, and English ivy.

-Numerous research have also found that simply viewing or taking care of plants like succulents produce positive benefits in people directly interacting with them, including:
+Numerous researchers have also found that simply viewing or taking care of plants like succulents produce positive benefits in people directly interacting with them, including:

 - Lower systolic blood pressure

 Succulents are unbelievably low-maintenance.
 They're drought-proof, which is a match made in heaven if you're a busy bee who's always running out of time, a jet-setter who rarely stays at home, or if you simply can't be trusted to feed and take care of another living thing.